Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Premenstrual Dysphoric Disorder (PMDD).md

 These hormone changes also spur a drop in serotonin, which may be responsible for PMDD symptoms like low mood, anxiety, and sleeping problems.

 Recent research has shown a connection between PMDD and the naturally-produced steroid, allopregnanolone (ALLO), which is metabolized by progesterone.
-ALLO has anti-anxiety and antidepressant properties, but according to the research, brains of people with PMDD appear to be less sensitive to its helpful functions.
+ALLO has anti-anxiety properties, but according to the research, brains of people with PMDD appear to be less sensitive to its helpful functions.

 Contributing factors
 Though these alone won’t cause PMDD, certain factors may increase your chances of developing it.
 They include: